 - How are trucking accident claims typically valued?

 In a typical truck accident claim, the at-fault parties can be sued for economic and noneconomic damages, which are two forms of compensatory damages.
 An economic damage is one that can be related to tangible costs, such as medical bills, rehabilitative therapy costs, and lost wages.
 A noneconomic damage is related to less concrete concepts, such as the hardship, pain, and suffering you have endured due to the injuries or losses caused by the truck accident.
 When all of these damages are calculated together, the value of your truck accident claim is reached.
 Because truck accidents often cause catastrophic injuries, the value of such cases often reaches six or seven figures.

-Are there any unique features of commercial trucks I should note after
+- Are there any unique features of commercial trucks I should note after an accident?

 Gathering evidence after a truck accident will be much like a car accident, except there will be additional bits of information you should note.
 You can identify a commercial by its license plate, but there might also be a serial or identification number printed somewhere on the cab.
 If you see it, take a picture.
 Also, if the big rig that hit you has a trailer attached, you should document the trailer’s number.
 It is usually five or six digits and printed largely on multiple locations of the trailer, such as on the back doors and along the sides.
 The trailer’s number could become relevant if there are reasons to believe the cargo within the trailer contributed to the crash.

 “I highly recommend Kalfus & Nachman.
 They were on point from start to finish.
 Their office called me to keep me informed every step of the way.
 Everyone was friendly and returned calls and e-mails promptly!
 Very professional!”- Victor Gilmore

 “They took the time needed to listen and explain the answers to any questions I asked.
 The follow-up to return my calls was excellent and the results were unparalleled.”- Nancy Lewis